 Acrosonic 36″ Theatre Spinet Piano

 This piano was built in 1953 though in piano-years it is much younger, having been played sparingly.
 It has lived in Albuquerque for decades so it is happily acclimated to our unique climate and won’t have any service issues.
 There is minimal wear on the hammers and action parts.
 The structural integrity is excellent.
 All of the tuning pins are tight.
-It spent a week in our piano restoration shop.
+It spent a week in our piano restoration shop receiving basic tuning, regulation, cleaning and minor adjustments.
 The cabinetry veneers are in genuine mahogany and the finish is satin lacquer.
 It has an ornate theatre styling with its regal curved front profile above the keys and art-deco accents.
 The original bench with storage is included.
 Complimentary local, first-floor professional delivery is included.
-Acrosonic from Baldwin Piano: 88 Keys Piano Warehouse & Showroom price – $1150.
+Acrosonic by Baldwin Piano: 88 Keys Piano Warehouse & Showroom price – $1150.

 The unique design of its spinet model made the Acrosonic range of models the most popular in American piano building history.
 Akros, a Greek word meaning “extreme or topmost” became Acro – “Expanded”.
 The Acropolis is a citadel at the highest point of an ancient Greek city.
 Sonic derives from sonus and denotes “Sound”.
 Therefore, the model name Acrosonic refers to the “Expanded sound” of this smaller piano.
 The name is registered in the US Patent Office.
 A history of the Baldwin Piano Company